Chunnamal Haveli: Saving a mosque

 However, the trader was to prove the poet wrong in his estimation of the man.
-Among the properties which Lala Chunnamal acquired during this period was the Fatehpuri Masjid, a sprawling 17th century mosque built by one of the wives of Mughal emperor Shah Jehan, and located not far from Chunnamal's mansion in old Delhi.
+Among the properties which Rai Chunnamal acquired during this period was the Fatehpuri Masjid, a sprawling 17th century mosque built by one of the wives of Mughal emperor Shah Jehan, and located not far from Chunnamal's mansion in old Delhi.
 After the Muslims were expelled from the city in 1857, the mosque was deemed redundant, and was auctioned by the British with the intention that it be demolished and the land be used for building new houses and shops.
-Lala Chunnamal purchased the structure at auction for the massive sum of Rs.
+Rai Chunnamal purchased the structure at auction for the massive sum of Rs.
 19,000.
 Lala Chunnamal (†29 January 1870), a Hindu belonging to an orthodox, upper-caste family, did not demolish the mosque but preserved it.
 He did this in spite of the fact that there were no Muslims in the area who could pray in the mosque.
 He just kept the mosque locked up and waited, like a philosophical Hindu, for times to change.

 Twenty years later, in 1877, the British lifted the prohibition against Muslims entering (or living in) Delhi.
 This was done at the time of the Delhi Darbar of 1877, when Queen Victoria was proclaimed Empress of India.
 At this time, the mosque was acquired by the British and made available to Muslims for prayers.
 Lala Chunnamal family received an estate of four villages in exchange for the mosque.
 It is noteworthy that a similar mosque, Akbarabadi Masjid, built by another wife of Shah Jahan, did not survive under similar circumstances.
 That mosque had succumbed to British cannon fire during the battle and a very ruined structure had been auctioned later.